-(a) As part of the acquisition planning process, requirements supporting a major investment or major acquisition shall be identified by the Requiring Activity / COR as part of the procurement request submission.
+(a) As part of the acquisition planning process, requirements supporting a major investment or major acquisition shall be identified by the requiring activity/COR as part of the procurement request submission.
 This is to include whether the requirement will be covered by an AMR.

-(b) The degree and type of contractor involvement in an AMR shall be considered by the Requiring Activity/COR in collaboration with the CO during the acquisition planning stage.
-Any necessary elements needed to support the AMR shall be appropriately incorporated within the Work Statement/SOW/PWS (e.g., identify QASP metrics that are tied to key program requirements).
+(b) The degree and type of contractor involvement in an AMR shall be considered by the requiring activity/COR in collaboration with the CO during the acquisition planning stage.
+Any necessary elements needed to support the AMR shall be appropriately incorporated within the Performance Work Statement (e.g., identify QASP metrics that are tied to key program requirements).

 (1) Contractor attendance is encouraged, though not required.
-Contractor attendance can ensure all parties are fully engaged in the successful execution of the program, specifically in instances where there attendance is necessary (e.g., the Program Manager/COR requires the contractor's to discuss a complex deliverable or tasking; or provide explanation of their performance concerning an established QASP metric).
+Contractor attendance can ensure all parties are fully engaged in the successful execution of the program, specifically in instances where their attendance is necessary (e.g., the Program Manager/COR requires the contractors to discuss a complex deliverable or tasking; or provide explanation of their performance concerning an established QASP metric).